MelffyBunilla/Emrakul/README.md

 Colorpie:
   colorpie             Get colorpie information. colorpie_link        Get the links to the current Mechanical Color Pie Articles
-Misc:
-  hello                Only works if you are one of the chosen ones. addme                The link to add Emrakul to your Discord server. remove_news_channel  !remove_news_channel: Remove news channel.
-(Manage Channels Permission required) add_news_channel     !add_news_channel {Channel ID} {optional: Tag}: Add news channel.
-(Right click a channel, then click 'Copy ID') (Manage Channels Permission required) updates              Get the current updates on the Emrakul bot. flirt                Return the image of a given card. scryfall_extension   Download a simple Chrome extension that restores the Magiccards.info function to auto-focus the search bar. asmor                Asmoranomardicadaistinaculdacar roll                 Roll any dice. flip                 Flip a coin. advice               Emrakul gives advice. powerlevel           What's the power level?! cut                  Ask emmy for cut. git                  Repo link. stats                Return the number of users and servers served. video                Create a new jitsi videocall with everyone mentioned.
 Diff:
   diff                 List of differences between two decklists.
 Fetcher:
-  art                  Return the art of a given card. image                Return the image of a given card. flavor               Return the flavor text of a given card. reserved             Return whether the given card is reserved. price                Return the price of a given card. rulings              Show all the rulings for a given card. legality             Return the legality of a given card. cute                 Return the art of a cute card. random               Return the image of a given card at random.
+  art                  Return the art of a given card. cute                 Return the art of a cute card. flavor               Return the flavor text of a given card. image                Return the image of a given card. legality             Return the legality of a given card. price                Return the price of a given card. random               Return the image of a given card at random. reserved             Return whether the given card is reserved. rulings              Show all the rulings for a given card.
+Misc:
+  addme                The link to add Emrakul to your Discord server. advice               Emrakul gives advice. asmor                Asmoranomardicadaistinaculdacar cut                  Ask emmy for cut. flip                 Flip a coin. flirt                Return the image of a given card. git                  Repo link. hello                Only works if you are one of the chosen ones. powerlevel           What's the power level?! roll                 Roll any dice. scryfall_extension   Download a simple Chrome extension that restores the Magiccards.info function to auto-focus the search bar. stats                Return the number of users and servers served. updates              Get the current updates on the Emrakul bot. video                Create a new jitsi videocall with everyone mentioned.
+News:
+  add_news_channel     !add_news_channel {Channel ID} {optional: Tag}: Add news channel.
+(Right click a channel, then click 'Copy ID') (Manage Channels Permission required) remove_news_channel  !remove_news_channel: Remove news channel.
+(Manage Channels Permission required)
 Rule:
+  embiggen             None
   rule                 !rule {rule number or set of keywords.}: Cite an mtg rule. rule_pdf             !rule_pdf Get the link to the current rule PDF
 ```